Automattic/wp-calypso/packages/composite-checkout/README.md

 ### renderDisplayValueMarkdown

 Takes one argument, a displayValue string, and returns the displayValue with some minor Markdown formatting.
 Specifically, the `~~` characters can be used to make ~~strike-through~~ text.

-### useActiveStep

-A React Hook that will return the currently active [Step object](#steps).
-Only works within a step.

-The step object that is returned will include some additional properties:

-- `isComplete: boolean`.
-True if the `isCompleteCallback` function returned true (it's not recommended to call the function yourself because it expects certain arguments that you may not be able to provide).
-- `stepNumber: number | null`.
-The step's visible number.
-If the step has no number (because `hasStepNumber` is false), this will be `null`.
-- `stepIndex: number`.
-The index of the step in the array of steps.

 ### useAllPaymentMethods